CodeYourFuture/syllabus/docs/guides/marking-guide.md

 ### Completeness (/10)

 - The code achieves all of the tasks in the coursework [[read more]](#complete-all-tasks)
+- The code achieves the task in an intended way and solves the "general" problem [[read more]](#achieves-task-in-intended-way)
 - The code covers all edge cases [[read more]](#edge-cases)
 - The code does not contain any obvious bugs
 - The code handles error responses as well as success responses [[read more]](#error-responses)